-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 Basic Setup

 Before we can start coding, we’ll need to get Node, npm and MongoDB installed on our machines.
-I won’t go into depth on the various installation instructions, but if you have any trouble getting set up, please leave a comment below, or visit our forums and ask for help there.
+I won’t go into depth on the various installation instructions, but if you have any trouble getting set up, please visit our forums and ask for help there.

 Node.js

 Many websites will recommend that you head to the official Node download page and grab the Node binaries for your system.
 While that works, I would suggest that you use a version manager instead.
 This is a program which allows you to install multiple versions of Node and switch between them at will.
-There are various advantages to using a version manager, for example it negates potential permission issues which would otherwise see you installing packages with admin rights.
+There are various advantages to using a version manager.
+For example, it negates potential permission issues which would otherwise see you installing packages with admin rights.

 If you fancy going the version manager route, please consult our quick tip: Install Multiple Versions of Node.js Using nvm.
 Otherwise, grab the correct binaries for your system from the link above and install those.